The Most Frequently Asked Job Retention Scheme Questions

 Performance-related bonuses, discretionary payments (such as tips), conditional payments (e.g. where a threshold or target must be met) and any non-financial benefits will not be included in the calculation of your basic wage.
 However, it appears that where your regular pay includes compulsory commission this may be included in the calculation.

 Whether any payment to employees usually entitled to receive National Minimum Wage will need to be increased if National Minimum Wage is increased (as occurred on 1 April) whilst those employees are on furlough and being paid 80% of their salary will depend on the wording of the employment contract.
-However, if you are undertaking training or working part time (from 1 July) for the employer then the amount you receive for the time spent training or working should equate to the level of National Minimum Wage payable at that time.
+However, if you are undertaking training or working part time for the employer then the amount you receive for the time spent training or working should equate to the level of National Minimum Wage payable at that time.

-The payment made under the scheme prior to 1 August 2020 will cover 80% of your basic salary or £2,500 per month, whichever is the lower, plus the employer’s pension contributions, and NI contributions.
+The payment made under the scheme prior to 1 August 2020 covered 80% of your basic salary or £2,500 per month, whichever is the lower, plus the employer’s pension contributions, and NI contributions.
 However, deductions are made for normal employee contributions to income tax, NI and pension schemes.

 However, HMRC ceased reimbursing your employer for its NI and pension contributions from 1 August 2021 so your employer should have resumed payment of these amounts from that date.

 Yes.
 Following the extension of the Scheme, which was announced in the government’s annual budget on 3 March 2021, employees who were hired on or before 31 October 2021 are now eligible under the scheme, provided that you have submitted real time information payroll data through the PAYE system for the affected employees before 3 March 2021.
 Those employees do not need to have been put on furlough before to be eligible.